Miss Jojo

-Miss Jojo, born Josiane Uwineza, also known as Iman Uwineza, is a Rwandan R&B singer.
+Josiane Uwineza (born 1983), also known as Iman Uwineza and Miss Jojo, is a Rwandan R&B singer.
 Her music blends R&B and traditional Rwandan musical elements.

 History

 Early years

 Born in a town in the Bugesera District of Rwanda in 1983, Uwineza enjoyed singing and dancing as a child and her parents encouraged her to develop her talent.

 Musical career

 Uwineza launched her singing career after winning the 2007 Rector Excellence Award in the category of "Best Female Artiste" at the National University of Rwanda, where she was completing a Bachelor's Degree in English.
 Miss Jojo released her debut album, Genesis, the following year.

 This was followed by the release of her second album, Woman, in 2012.
 Her latter album promotes the theme of female empowerment, a cause that the singer champions both on and off the stage.
 She also uses her lyrics to raise youth awareness of the dangers of drug abuse and HIV/AIDS and encourage Rwandans to participate in national development efforts and make wise choices for their future.
 She is very active in promoting humanitarian causes.
+Uwineza has been on a break from her music career since 2012.